Conanbranch/ai4code-transformer-baseline/README.md

 My solution for the [Google AI4Code](https://www.kaggle.com/competitions/AI4Code) competition.

 ## Overview
 Based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and Khoi Nguyen's [baseline](https://www.kaggle.com/code/suicaokhoailang/stronger-baseline-with-code-cells) with several modifications and addiitons to the model and preprocessing.
-This solution uses a pretrained [codeBERT](https://github.com/microsoft/CodeBERT) transformer, fine tuned to predict the rank of the markdown cell in each notebook, while utilizing code sampled from the notebook of the associated markdown as context.
+This solution uses a pretrained [codeBERT](https://github.com/microsoft/CodeBERT) transformer, fine tuned to predict the ranks of the markdown cells in each notebook, utilizing code cells sampled from the notebook of the associated markdown as additional context.

 Code cells are sampled from the notebook to provide context for the markdown.
 The code cells are sampled uniformaly, perserving the order.
 Input will look like this: